rocky-linux/documentation/docs/gemstones/git/00-gh_cli_installation.md

 ## Introduction

-This gemstone covers the installation and basic setup of the GitHub CLI tool (gh) on Rocky Linux system, enabling users to interact with GitHub repositories directly from the command line.
+This gemstone covers the installation and basic setup of the GitHub CLI tool (gh) on the Rocky Linux system.
+This tool enables users to interact with GitHub repositories directly from the command line.

 ## Problem Description